sroeschus/loginfo/README.md

 The row with the name real_logfile_name shows the actual log filename.
 If the logging_collector postgres parameter is set to on, then this is a pipe.
 If the logging collector is not turned on, it shows the name of the log file.
 The other rows show the values of postgres parameters that are relevant for logging.

 # List the log files
 With the ls_log_files view the current list of logfiles can be displayed.
-This view does not take the value of the postgres parameter into consideration; it only determines which files with the file extension '.log' are stored in the directory specified by the postgres parameter log_directory.
+This view does not take the value of the postgres parameter log_fiename into consideration; it only determines which files with the file extension '.log' are stored in the directory specified by the postgres parameter log_directory.
 The log_directory parameter can be an absolute or a relative path.
 In case it is a relative path, the directory is a subdirectory of the data_directory.

 ```
 steve=# select * from ls_log_files;